What Is Overthinking Disorder?

 Remember that having overthinking disorder doesn't make you a weak person.
 No one is weak because they struggle with their mental health in some aspect.
 You should consider yourself strong for continuing to press forward despite your circumstances.
 It takes time to become mentally strong, so be patient with yourself as you develop a healthier mindset.

 Stress and our tendency to overthink go hand in hand.
 Stress is our body's way to help us when we're in a situation that's threatening.
-However, our body can't distinguish between real danger and worry about everyday problems, and thus the stress piles on.
+However, our body can't distinguish between real danger and worry about everyday problems, and thus the stress piles on and this can lead to mental health disorders.
 People tend to find it hard to cope with their stress, especially because it can interfere with work, school, or life at home.
+If you're searching online for the cause of a "headache in back of head," this may be due to stress!

 Some stress can be good.
 Stress associated with positive psychology, which is good stress, tends to challenge you and make you want to do better.
 Too much stress can make your problems worse, though, including: